Skip to main content

 Your responsibilities to subcontractors

-Many contractors’ policies have a subcontractors clause, which requires you as an employer to ensure that your bona fide subcontractors have their own cover in force, often to a set indemnity limit.
-Depending on the type of work, this may be Employers Liability, Public and Products’ Liability, Contract Works and/or professional indemnity cover.
+Many contractors’ policies include a subcontractors clause that requires you, as an employer, to ensure that your bona fide subcontractors have their own coverage in place.
+This coverage is often required to meet a specified indemnity limit.
+Depending on the type of work, this may be:

 As brokers, we’re often asked to produce evidence of insurance letters for our clients to pass to larger main contractors.
 However, even smaller contractors should be checking that they’re only employing subcontractors with the necessary cover in place.

-In order to remain compliant, it’s advisable to consider a diary system which flags up your subcontractor’s insurance renewal dates.
+To remain compliant, it’s advisable to consider a diary system which flags up your subcontractor’s insurance renewal dates.
 You can then update their details annually and ensure you continue to comply with your own insurer’s requirements.
 Failing to do this could have serious implications in the event of a claim.

 Real-world insight that we don't share anywhere else